steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/09_Configure_k8s_cluster_monitoring_integration/README.md

 ### Install the ActiveGate on your bastion host

+- Make sure you are logged back in the Dynatrace console with your student account.
+You will need Dynatrace admin permissions for this exercise.
 - In the Dynatrace console, from the menu, go to <b>Deploy Dynatrace</b>, scroll down to the bottom and click on <b>Install ActiveGate</b>

     ![install_ActiveGate](assets/install_ActiveGate.png)